BOOT CAMP FOR KIDS: Torturing Teens for Fun and Profit

 6. MARTIN LEE ANDERSON: A LIFE CUT SHORT February, 2006

-Teen walked into the Bay County Sheriff’s Office Boot Camp facility under his own power, but was carried out on a gurney two hours later.
+Teen walked into the Bay County Sheriff’s Office Boot Camp facility in perfect health, but was transported out comatose in an ambulance two hours later.

 7. RODNEY HULIN, JR.